 Syllabus

-• Differentiate between fail-save, safe-life and damage tolerant design philosophies,
+• Differentiate between fail-safe, safe-life and damage-tolerant design philosophies.

 • Understand the constraints imposed by additional reserve factors on the structural components (limit and ultimate load factors).